Aquarium

 To clean a small betta fish tank with no power equipment, change the water every few days – one week and rinse your gravel and decorations.
 For bigger betta fish tanks with filters, you can clean with weekly water changes using a gravel vacuum, monthly rinsing of your filters and yearly stirring your gravel, gravel vacuuming, changing your filters and scrubbing, decorations, and plants.

-Okay, now that you get the jist, let me quickly explain the weekly, monthly, and twice a year cleanings in more detail…
+Okay, now that you get the jist, let me quickly explain the weekly, monthly, and twice-a-year cleanings in more detail.

 Check Your Water

 Beneficial bacteria turn nitrites into nitrates and nitrates should be below 20ppm.
 This is because nitrates aren’t dangerous as long as they are kept at acceptable levels.
 This is the why behind water changes and cleaning.
-This is also why smaller tanks need to be cleaned more often, but more on that later…
+This is also why smaller tanks need to be cleaned more often, but more on that later.

 Weekly Cleanings

 I’m talking if you have a 1 – 5-gallon bowl or tank with no filters.
 I wouldn’t even call it a fish tank.
-It won’t take that long to do a water change on something this small any way…
+It won’t take that long to do a water change on something this small anyway.

 Always use equipment that is dedicated to aquarium use only.
 Never use soap or cleaners, so your tank doesn’t get contaminated.

-Once your aquarium is full again, make sure you wait until the temperature is what it was before you put your betta fish back.
-Since you are essentially doing a deep clean every week with these tiny tanks, this is all you have to do since there are no filters to clean.
+Once your aquarium is full again, and before you put your betta fish back, make sure you wait until the temperature is the same as it was before you cleaned it.
+You will be doing a deep clean every week with these tiny tanks.

-Remember, the smaller the tank is, the more often it will need to be cleaned since there is less space for fish food, poop and other waste to go.
+Remember, the smaller the tank the more often it will need to be cleaned since there is less space for fish food, poop and other waste to go.

-For a bigger tank, you can clean it once a week – which is really just a water change with a gravel vacuum.
+For a bigger tank, you can clean it once a week – which is just a water change with a gravel vacuum.

 You will need a bucket, some disposable rubber gloves, and a gravel vacuum.

-Turn off all of the power to your aquarium.
+Remember to: turn off all of the power to your aquarium.

 Wash your hands and put on some disposable rubber gloves.

-Grab your gravel vacuum or siphon and dip the cylinder shaped end” into the aquarium upside down to fill it with water, lift it up out of the tank to start the siphon and then submerge it into the tank again after the water starts to drain into the bucket.
-You want to hurry and submerge it before all of the water runs out of your gravel vacuum or you will lose suction
+Grab your gravel vacuum or siphon and dip the “cylinder-shaped end” into the aquarium upside down to fill it with water.
+Lift it out of the tank to start the siphon and then submerge it into the tank again after the water starts to drain into the bucket.

 Turn it right side up and start vacuuming the gravel in the bottom of your tank.

-You will see the debris, waste and fish poop climbing up the see-through vacuum and draining into your bucket.
+You will see the debris, waste, and fish poop climbing up the see-through vacuum and draining into your bucket.
 You can hold the vacuum with one hand and pinch the hose with the other if you need to stop the suction while you are moving the vacuum around.

 Vacuum the entire bottom of your tank section by section.